Fix: ‘Valid ATAPI Device cannot be found’ CD\DVD is not recognized

 Opening the Windows Services

-6. Right-click on the service causing the error, and select the properties option.
+6. Right-click on the problematic service and select Properties.

 Opening the Service properties